yoiwa/python-httpauth-lib/README.md

 ## Copyright and license

-(c) 2018 National Institute of Advanced Industrial Science and Technology.
+(c) 2018-2019 National Institute of Advanced Industrial Science and Technology.

-Please refer to LICENSE file for details.
-In short, it is Apache-license based.
+Please refer to LICENSE file for license details.
+In shoft, the license is based on Apache Public License version 2.0.

     [AIST program registration #H30PRO-2234]